Thermal Imaging System for Human Fever Screening

 Screening Site Example

-Thermoscreen is placed at the entrance of a hospital to screen patients and visitors upon entering the building as shown in the figure below.
-When properly trained, a single Thermoscreen station can effectively screen over 1,000 subjects per hour.
+A Thermoscreen system is placed at the entrance of a hospital to screen patients and visitors upon entering the building (see figure below).
+When operating in Automated Screening Mode that requires each individual to stop briefly to be screened, a single Thermoscreen station can effectively screen up to 1,200 subjects per hour.

 Screening Area Setup

-The screening area is climate controlled, the temperature varies from 20 to 24°C (68 to 75.2°F), and the relative humidity is approximately 70%.
-The screening area has diffuse ambient daylight and soft fluorescent lights.
-At times, outside air enters the building through the entrance doors but the camera and screening area are blocked from any draft using curtain barriers.
+The screening area is climate controlled; the temperature varies from 20 to 24°C (68 to 75.2°F), and the relative humidity is approximately 70%.
+The screening area has diffuse ambient daylight and fluorescent lighting.
+The screening area is located far enough interior to minimize outside air striking the camera or screening aone that enters the building through the entrance doors.

-A hands-on training session is conducted for all operators.
-Operators are trained to operate the Thermoscreen software.
+A hands-on training session should be conducted by the purchaser to properly train all operators.
+Operators are trained to operate the Thermalyze software and to adjust the camera’s aim.
 The Thermoscreen User Manual is kept on hand at the screening station for operator reference.
-A screening station logbook is used by operators to record Thermoscreen usage and personnel on duty.
+The screening station logbook (not provided) is used by operators to record Thermoscreen usage and personnel on duty.

 The Screening Process

-Thermoscreen detects each subject’s face as they enter the screening zone and issues a verbal command to "please stand still and look directly at the camera."
-After verifying that the subject is standing still and facing the camera, the screening measurement is conducted and the screening result is displayed.
-During a fever violation, an audible command to "please wait here for an attendant" is issued.
-For passing subjects, "thank you, you may proceed” is issued.
+The Thermoscreen System detects each subject’s face as they enter the screening zone and issues a verbal command through the computer speakers to "please stand still and look directly at the camera."
+After verifying that the subject is standing still and facing the camera, the screening measurement is automatically conducted and the screening result is displayed.
+In the case of a fever threshold violation, the audible command to "please wait here for an attendant" is issued.
+If screening result = Pass, "thank you, you may proceed” is issued.

 This product is currently for export only.
 Optotherm is currently undergoing the US FDA Premarket Notification (510k) submission process for medical devices.
 As soon as Thermoscreen has been cleared, this product will be available for purchase in the US.